-Just as the road to drug addiction is unique for each individual, heroin withdrawal is also unique.
+Just as the road to drug addiction is unique for each individual, heroin withdrawal differs depending on a range of factors.
 Detox from heroin is known to cause specific side effects.
-But each person is affected in their own way as they go through withdrawal, making it hard to predict how the process will go.
-This is one reason why medically supervised detox from heroin is so important and can be lifesaving.
+However, each person is affected in their own way as they go through withdrawal, making it hard to predict how the process will go.
+This varied individual experience is why medically supervised detox from heroin is so important and can be lifesaving.
 At a professional heroin detox center, experienced staff can help you through all heroin withdrawal symptoms that arise as you detox, keeping you safe and comfortable.

 How Heroin Withdrawal Occurs

-There are many factors affecting heroin withdrawal.
-These include the length of time heroin has been used, how it was abused and how much was taken with each dose.
-These issues combine to determine how dependent the patient is on the drug, as well as how severe withdrawal will be.
+Many factors affect heroin withdrawal, including the length of time heroin has been used, how it was abused, and how much was taken with each dose.
+These issues combine to determine how dependent the client is on the drug and how severe withdrawal will be.

 Other issues affecting detox from heroin include: